GermanoGallicchio/Diagonale/README.md

 If hypothesis testing is not the goal, but rather stability of the statistical metric across sampling variability, the bootstrap framework provides such metrics.

 Diagonale offers a command line interface (i.e., no graphic user interface) to perform these analyses.
-While scripting is required, the script would consist of preparing the data in a standardized format and making choices about the type of analysis and its parameters, so actual programming is required.
+While scripting is required, the script would consist of preparing the data in a standardized format and making choices about the type of analysis and its parameters, so no actual programming is required.

 ## What Diagonale's current version can do
 [X] = Diagonale can do it